2019 Dances With Films West Coast Premiere

 Composer: Ryan Demaree

 I believe The Earthing Movie will impact the lives of anyone lucky enough to see it, mine included.
-With a family history of depression and chronic asthma in childhood, I’m now on medication for a variety of inflammation related conditions including hypertension, type 2 diabetes and eczema.
+With a family history of depression and chronic asthma in childhood, I’m now on medication for a variety of inflammation related conditions including hypertension and eczema.
 Since my teens, I haven’t gone barefoot outdoors, but that may be the missing piece of the puzzle leading to better health.
 It’s worth a try.
 Viewing the film over the weekend, I also decided to incorporate grounding into standing meditation (Zhan zhuang) and, of course, to walk barefoot on the beach whenever I can.